integreat-io/integreat-transporter-mongodb/README.md

 `SET`, `UPDATE`, and `DELETE` actions the data will be result stats in the form of `{ modifiedCount: 1, insertedCount: 2, deletedCount: 0 }`.

-`UPDATE` actions will respond with a `notfound` error if one or more of the provided data items are not already in the database.
+`UPDATE` actions may update a given array of items or use the given data item to update all documents matched by a given query.
+In the first case, the action will respond with a `notfound` error if one or more of the provided data items are not already in the database.
+In the second case, the action will respond with `noaction` if no documents are matched by the query.

 `GET` actions will also return a `totalCount` in the `params` object of the response, with the total number of documents matching the query.
 This is useful